 There are a total of 6 peacock breeds in the game - Ordinary, Red, Royal, St. Andrew, Alexander, and Nicholas.
 Some of them are obsolete and no longer for sale, while others can be bought and sold.
 And they all have their own characteristics.

 Peacocks of the Common, Red and Royal breeds live 330-360 days.
 The life span of each peacock is determined at the time of its purchase from the State Farm Nursery.
 All the features of feeding, housing, and care for all three breeds are identical.
-The difference between the breeds is the probability of escaping a kite at grazing and the probability of obtaining a precious egg (silver or gold).
+The difference between the breeds is the probability of escaping the dragon during grazing and the probability of obtaining a precious egg (silver or gold).
 The highest probability of obtaining a precious egg is in royal peacocks.
 Red peacocks have slightly less, and even less in common peacocks.
 All breeds have different state values.

 The cost of peacocks at the Fair is determined by the players themselves.
 When buying a bird, pay attention to the remaining life span - it is listed for each peacock along with its breed and price.